Logo for: National Kidney Registry

 Mental Health Issues

-You may also be disqualified from becoming a kidney donor if you have a serious mental health condition, are misusing drugs or alcohol, have dementia, or are mentally compromised in a way that would make it difficult for you to safely undergo testing, surgery and recovery.
-The best way to determine whether you are qualified is to register as a donor and complete the medical evaluation.
+You may also be disqualified from becoming a kidney donor if you have a serious mental health condition, are misusing drugs or alcohol, have dementia, or are mentally compromised in a way that would make it difficult for you to safely undergo testing, surgery, and recovery.

 Coercion